 Figure 3.
-OA status of papers published in 2017 by Croatian authors in journals indexed by WoSCC
+OA status of papers published in 2017 by Croatian authors in journals indexed by WoSCC (including the results from the randomised sample analysis)

 Most of "green-only" papers were published in Q1 and Q2 journals (45 out of 65), which suggests the importance of repositories, social networks, and similar platforms for papers published in the most prestigious paywall journals with high JIF.